SoftwareGuy/Ignorance/README.md

     -   Native: Possibly, however I don’t have development kit or license to test.

 -   **PlayStation**
-	- 	PlayStation 4 and Vita: Would need patches for native library to work on Sony's BSD OS.
+	- 	Would need patches for native library to work on Sony's BSD OS.

 ### Mobile